Barong (mythology): Rangda

-Another version holds that Rangda was actually linked to historical queen Mahendradatta or Gunapriyadharmapatni, a Javanese princess sister of Dharmawangsa of East Javanese Ishana dynasty of late Mataram Kingdom period.
-She was the queen consort of Balinese king Udayana and Airlangga's own mother.
+Another version holds that Rangda was linked to the historical queen Mahendradatta or Gunapriyadharmapatni, a Javanese princess sister of Dharmawangsa of the East Javanese Ishana dynasty of the late Mataram kingdom period.
+She was the queen consort of Balinese king Udayana and Airlangga's mother.
 Mahendradatta is known for her devotion to the worship of Durga in Bali.
 The story goes that Mahendradatta, the mother of Airlangga, was condemned by Airlangga's father because she practiced black magic.
 After she became a widow (Rangda in old Javanese means: 'widow'), hurt and humiliated, she sought revenge upon her ex-husband's court and the whole of his kingdom.
 She summoned all the evil spirits in the jungle, the Leyaks and the demons that caused plague and death in the kingdom.
-Airlangga had to face his own mother to save the kingdom.
-A fight occurred, but she and her black magic troops were so powerful that Airlangga had to ask for the help of the spirit king, Barong in order to defeat her.
+Airlangga had to face his mother to save the kingdom.
+A fight occurred, but she and her black magic troops were so powerful that Airlangga had to ask for the help of the spirit king, Barong to defeat her.
 Barong came with Airlangga's soldiers, and a fight ensued.
-Rangda cast a spell that made all of Airlangga's soldiers feel suicidal, pointing their poisoned keris into their own stomachs and chests.
-In response, Barong cast a spell which caused the soldiers' bodies to be resistant to the sharp keris.
-At the end, Barong won, and Rangda ran away.
+Rangda cast a spell that made all of Airlangga's soldiers feel suicidal, pointing their poisoned keris into their stomachs and chests.
+In response, Barong cast a spell that caused the soldiers' bodies to be resistant to the sharp keris.
+In the end, Barong won, and Rangda ran away.